Jenner Headlands Preserve: Recreation

-The main hiking route is the 4 mi Coastal Prairie Loop, which traverses open grassland with views of the Pacific.
-Other trails include Hawk’s Hill, a popular raptor viewing spot, the 0.75 mi Wildflower Loop, and the 3.5 mi Russian Gulch Trail through streamside habitat.
+The Coastal Prairie Loop traverses open grassland with views of the Pacific.
+Hawk’s Hill is a raptor viewing area.
+Other trails include the Wildflower Loop and the Russian Gulch Trail, which passes through streamside habitat.

-For experienced hikers, the preserve connects to the Sea to Sky Trail leading to the summit of Pole Mountain, a strenuous 15 mi round trip with 3,600 feet of elevation gain.
+The Sea to Sky Trail connects the preserve to the summit of Pole Mountain.

 Education and programs

 Jenner Headlands is used as a site for educational programs and volunteer activities.

 The preserve hosts interpretive hikes, invasive plant removal projects, and grazing demonstrations for land managers.

 Citizen scientists contribute to Hawk Watch raptor counts, and scientific monitoring partnerships with Point Blue Conservation Science and the Cornell Lab of Ornithology study bird communities and forest resilience.